 - Alternatively, they may go directly to a newly created special exhibition area, including a large gallery and two smaller spaces.
 This new gallery will enable the Frick to continue offering the kind of acclaimed shows for which it is known without having to remove from view larger works from the permanent collection, as must be done currently.

 - The reception hall also will provide access to the second floor via a new bank of elevators or an elegant new staircase—a nod to the signature Grand Staircase in the Fricks’ original home, which will also be open to the public for the first time.
-On this newly created level above the reception hall (achieved by raising the present roof by only five feet), the public will be able to enjoy a contemplative seating area with a view of the garden, museum shop, and the institution’s first café.
+On this newly created level above the reception hall (achieved by raising the present roof by only five feet), the public will be able to enjoy a contemplative seating area with a view of the garden, a museum shop, and the institution’s first café.

 Visitors will have access, for the first time in the institution’s history, to a suite of rooms on the second floor of the original Frick residence, which will be transformed into gallery spaces.

 Formerly serving as the private living quarters of the Frick family before being converted into administrative offices in the 1930s, these historic rooms retain many of their elegant architectural details and decorative finishes, including fireplaces, mahogany paneling, a series of Edwardian chinoiserie painted ceilings, and the Central Park views so enjoyed by the Frick family.
-Of more intimate proportions than the grand main floor rooms of the original home, these newly created galleries will enable the Frick to better present some of its smaller paintings and drawings, and bring out of storage more of its growing holdings in the decorative arts.
+Of more intimate proportions than the grand main-floor rooms of the original home, these newly created galleries will enable the Frick to better present some of its smaller paintings and drawings and to bring out of storage more of its growing holdings in the decorative arts.

 The design also provides the Frick with purpose-built spaces for its public and educational programs, including a dedicated main-floor education center.
 Visiting school groups are among those who will benefit from this facility, which will include classroom and orientation spaces as well as a group entrance.
 The education spaces will provide a link and public passageway between The Frick Collection and Frick Art Reference Library, enabling visitors and students to move easily between the buildings for the first time without having to exit the institution.
 The library will be enhanced with a new digital art history lab and new public space for research and programs.
 Additionally, a new 220-seat, state-of-the-art auditorium will be created underground, mostly by transforming existing multilevel basement areas currently being used for storage and old infrastructure under the 70th Street Garden.